 Wildlife: Our photo targets are many!
-We spend time with vast numbers of bison, and sometimes just one bison.
-Each day, these giant mammals can look and behave differently in the winter, and you will learn to shoot “snowy" bison, “frosty" bison, and even “frozen” bison.
-Other mammals include moose, bighorn sheep, mountain goats, pronghorn, and elk.
-There are predators in the park: coyote are usually found and photographed well, as is a red fox.
+We spend time with groups of bison, and sometimes a single bison.
+Each day, the winter conditions can change the look and behavior of these giant mammals, and you will learn to shoot “snowy” bison, “frosty” bison, and even “frozen” bison.
+Other mammals that we may see include moose, bighorn sheep, mountain goats, pronghorn, and elk.
+There are also predators in the park.
+Coyotes are usually found and photographed well, as is the red fox.
 Somewhat more difficult to find and capture on camera, and requiring a bit of luck, are Yellowstone’s wolves, lynx, and even the tiny long-tailed weasel!
 In the rivers, we hope to photograph otters, ducks, swans, and other birds.

-Landscapes: We have many favorite spots to shoot at, but we’re always on the lookout for interesting compositions in great light, and so expect to shoot a good number of landscapes as well.
-We have sweeping vistas and tiny micro-scenes as well.
-There are numerous thermal features, and you will see and photograph travertine terraces, geysers, mud pots, hot springs, and fumaroles.
-We can shoot long exposures of moving water, moving clouds, and moving steam!
-Of course, we'll maximize our time at sunrise and sunset if the skies cooperate.
+Landscapes: We have many favorite locations to photograph, but we’re always on the lookout for interesting compositions in great light.
+We have sweeping vistas and smaller, more intimate scenes as well.
+There are thermal features, travertine terraces, geysers, mud pots, hot springs, and fumaroles.
+We can shoot long exposures of moving water, moving clouds, and moving steam.
+Of course, we’ll maximize our time at sunrise and sunset if the skies cooperate.